 Redemption period – The redemption period is a domain registry period that occurs when a domain name is deleted after having expired.
 Rather than deleting your domain, the existing registry keeps a hold on the domain name.
 During this redemption period, the original owner of the domain can retrieve the domain from deletion by contacting their registrar.

 Registrar – this is who you have bought, or technically registered, your domain with.

 Round-Robin – Round-robin is one of the simplest scheduling algorithms for processes in an operating system.
 As the term is generally used, time slices are assigned to each process in equal portions and in circular order, handling all processes without priority.

 Shared Web Hosting – a web hosting service where many websites reside on one web server connected to the Internet.
 Each site “sits” on its own partition, or section/place on the server, to keep it separate from other sites.

-Spam – Spam emails are sent to a big list unsolicited, usually selling something you have no interest in.
+Spam – Unsolicited emails are sent to a big mailing list, usually with the purpose of selling something you have no interest in.

 SSL (Secure Sockets Layer) – SSL encrypts data that should be protected while transferring over the internet, such as credit card numbers, by using https protocol.

 Traffic – The load on a communications device or system.
 For example, the amount of users on a website.